in-toto/attestation/spec/predicates/scai.md

 the full software stack of the toolchain that produced the artifact down to the hardware platform.
 SCAI Attribute Assertions include information about the conditions under which certain functional attributes arise, as well as (authenticated) evidence for the asserted attributes.

 The set of Assertions about a subject artifact and its producer is referred to as the **Attribute Report**.
 Similarly, SCAI Attribute Reports about the producer of a subject artifact can be generated separately, with the attestation subject indicating an artifact producer.

+We emphasize that this predicate does not dictate the types of attributes that can be attested, nor does it prescribe any format to the evidence for an assertion.

 SCAI is intended to be implemented as part of an existing software supply chain attestation framework by software development tools or services (e.g.,